Size-biased diffusion limits and the inclusion process: Introduction and main results

 Here $\eta\in \Omega_{L,N}:= \{\eta \in \N_0^L \,:\, \sum_{x=1}^L \eta_x=N\}$ and $f:\Omega_{L,N}\mapsto \R$.
 Moreover, $\eta^{x,y}$ denotes the configuration $\eta$ where one particle moved from $x$ to $y$, i.e. $\eta^{x,y} =\eta+e^y-e^x$, with $(e^{x})_{z}:= \delta_{x,z}$, provided $\eta_x>0$.
 The constant $d\geq 0$ is usually referred to as \emph{diffusivity}.

 The dynamics of the inclusion process consists of two parts.
 Each particle performs a continuous-time random walk with rate $d$, and in addition particles attract each other at unit rate.
-The process was introduced in \cite{GKR07} as a model of energy transfer and is the natural counterpart of the exclusion process, since interactions are attractive rather than repulsive.
-Moreover, it can be interpreted in the context of population genetics, describing a population of Moran type \cite{Mo58} where $d$ corresponds to the mutation rate and selection occurs at rate $1$.
+The process was introduced in \cite{GKR07} as the dual of a model of energy transport and is the natural counterpart of the exclusion process, since interactions are attractive rather than repulsive.
+Moreover, it can be interpreted in the context of population genetics, describing a population of Moran type \cite{Mo58} where $d$ corresponds to the mutation rate and resampling occurs at rate $1$.

 The present article concerns the study of the inclusion process in the thermodynamic limit: $N,L\to\infty$ such that $N/L\to \rho\geq 0$, usually abbreviated by simply writing $N/L\to \rho\geq 0$.
 We rescale the diffusivity $d=d(L)$ with the size of the system such that $d\to 0$ as $L\to \infty$.
 This leads to clustering of particles into chunks of diverging size \cite{GRV11,GRV13}.
 In the context of stochastic particle systems this phenomenon is known as condensation.
-The occurrence of condensation and the statistics of the condensate have been studied for various particle systems (see e.g. \cite{EH05,GL12,CG14}), references for the inclusion process and related models include \cite{WaEv12,CCG14,CCG15,CGG21} and \cite{BDG17,KS21} in the context of metastable dynamics of the condensate.
-In \cite{JCG19} the condensate in the stationary inclusion process was shown to exhibit clusters on scale $L$ with a Poisson-Dirichlet size distribution in the case $dL\to\theta\in\R_+$, whereas for $dL\to\infty$ the clusters are of scale $1/d$ with independent exponential distribution.
-The aim of this paper is to characterise the dynamics of the condensate in both regimes.
+The occurrence of condensation and the statistics of the condensed phase have been studied for various particle systems (see e.g. \cite{EH05,GL12,CG14}), references for the inclusion process and related models include \cite{WaEv12,CCG14,CCG15,CGG21} and \cite{BDG17,KS21} in the context of metastable dynamics of a single condensate site.
+These results apply in different scaling regimes with fixed volume and diverging mass which are not addressed in this paper, and we discuss the connections to our results in detail in Section \ref{sec_overview}.
+In \cite{JCG19} the condensed phase in the stationary inclusion process was shown to exhibit clusters on scale $L$ with a Poisson-Dirichlet size distribution in the case $dL\to\theta\in\R_+$, whereas for $dL\to\infty$ the clusters are of scale $1/d$ with independent exponential distribution.
+The aim of this paper is to characterise the dynamics of the mass distribution in the condensed phase in both regimes in terms of diffusion limits.